 Progress is very important and exciting in everything but food.

 If you hang out in the chicken-skin-eating camp, have I got a recipe for you!
-In about 30 minutes, you can be eating these Crispy Chicken Thighs with Garlicky Kale.
-The thighs are seasoned simply with salt and pepper then pan fried until crisp.
-While they crisp, you’ll cook a large bunch of kale with a couple of smoky bacon slices, loads of chopped garlic, a generous pinch of crushed red pepper and, at the very end, a squeeze of fresh lemon.
+With just a few minutes of prep, you can be eating these Crispy Chicken Thighs with Garlicky Kale in about 45 minutes.
+The thighs are seasoned simply with salt and pepper then baked until crisp.
+While they bake, you’ll cook a large bunch of kale with a couple of smoky bacon slices, loads of chopped garlic, a generous pinch of crushed red pepper and, at the very end, a squeeze of fresh lemon.
 I like to serve the thighs on top of the kale so that any dripping juices bring all of the flavors together.